ob-climate/ob-climate.github.io/_posts/2025-03-01-WhatIsClimateChange.md

 ---

 What is Climate Change?
 In the year 2025, this is a far more complex question than it appears at face value.
-If you've every walked outside and taken a breath of fresh air, you understand much of this already!
+If you've ever walked outside and taken a breath of fresh air,then you already understand much of what I'll discuss here!
-This blog is a perfect place to start especially for new interested citizen scientists.
+This blog is a perfect place to start especially for brand- new interested citizen scientists.

 This article covers the basics, and provides a series of causal relationships within our Earth Systems that help to make understanding climate change as simple as looking out the window.
 I also address common misconceptions about climate change.
 (With Citations of Course)

-The Basics
+The Facts
 ======

 Usually, when we discuss climate change in 2025, we are usually refering to *anthropogenic* climate change, meaning, climate changes due *primarily to human activity*.